leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 | Cat 5e       | 100 Mbps   | Enhanced Cat 5 to protect against crosstalk. used by 100Base-T and 1000Base-T deployments |
 | Cat 6        | 1,000 Mbps | Used in high-speed networks                                                               |
 | Cat 7        | 10 Gbps    | Used on 10 gigabit-speed networks                                                         |

+#### Conductors

+- Types
+  - _Copper_: one of the best and least expensive
+  - _Plenum cable_: does not release toxic fumes when burned
+  - _fiber-optic cable_: transmits pulses of light rather than electricity.
+- Terms
+  - _maximum length_: point where level of degradation could interfere with transmission of data.
+  - _attenuation_: degradation of signal
+  - _repeater_: signal amplification device, boosts the signal strength of an incoming data stream and rebroadcasts it through its second port
+  - _concentrator_: same as repeater but it has more than two ports.
+    - use of more than four repeaters in a row is discouraged, 5-4-3 rule

+### Network Topologies

+- _logical topology_: grouping of networked systems into trusted collectives
+- _physical topology_: ...

+#### Ring

+#### Bus

+#### Star

+#### Mesh